tawnimartin/assignments/016/README.md

 * It needs to build the accordian using JSON data loaded from an Ajax request
 * have fun with the style

+__Pointer:__ Build it first without the transitions, then worry about making it transition.
+You may use any means of making it transition.

 ### Part 2

 Create your own mini JS library.
 Here is an example